Project: "Proteomic approach to recognition of targets of antineoplastic activity of AMPK-induced agents in breast cancer MCF-7 cells"

 Principal Investigator’s Supervisor: Professor Jerzy Palka

-Name of the department, where the project will be carried out: Department of Medicinal Chemistry (Faculty of Pharmacy)
+Department: Department of Medicinal Chemistry (Faculty of Pharmacy)

 - Research project objectives/Research hypothesis

 Rapid accumulation of proline concentration has been observed in various cancers.
 It is probably due to the degradation of collagen type I in the extracellular matrix by collagenases and intracellularly by prolidase which releases proline from imidodipeptides.
-An increase in prolidase activity may boost proline concentration in the cytoplasm but as previously found it is recycled for collagen re-synthesis.
+An increase in prolidase activity may boost proline concentration in the cytoplasm but, as previously found, it is recycled for collagen re-synthesis.
 Thus, the enzyme plays an important role in the regulation of intracellular proline concentration and collagen biosynthesis.

 Cytoplasmic proline level is apparently affected by proline utilizing processes, namely degradation of proline by proline dehydrogenase/proline oxidase (PRODH/POX) in mitochondria and utilization of this amino acid for collagen biosynthesis.
 Proline oxidase is a flavin-dependent enzyme associated with the inner mitochondrial membrane, enable to converse proline into ∆1-pyrroline-5-carboxylate (P5C) with the release of either ATP for survival or reactive oxygen species (ROS) for apoptosis/autophagy.
-However, the mechanism that switches POX from tumor growth inhibiting to growth supporting factor is unknown.
+However, the mechanism that switches POX from tumour growth inhibiting to growth supporting factor is unknown.

-In such conditions, accumulation of proline concentration in the cytoplasm was accompanied by utilization of the proline for collagen biosynthesis or for production of P5C via activation of POX based on energy status of the cell and regulation of AMP kinase (AMPK) which is activated by phosphorylation when the AMP/ATP ratio rises.
+In such conditions, accumulation of proline concentration in the cytoplasm was accompanied by utilization of proline for collagen biosynthesis or for production of P5C via activation of POX based on energy status of the cell and regulation of AMP kinase (AMPK) which is activated by phosphorylation when the AMP/ATP ratio rises.
 AMPK is a critical factor, which mediates adaptation for such metabolic changes.

-One of the energy providing substrates is proline which can be recovered from collagen degradation products as well as derived from α-ketoglutarate, glutamic acid, glutamine, and ornithine.
+One of the energy providing substrates is proline, which can be recovered from collagen degradation products as well as derived from α-ketoglutarate, glutamic acid, glutamine, and ornithine.

-Therefore, it is postulated that complex regulation of prolidase activity/PRODH/POX/collagen biosynthesis and amino acids metabolism by environmental factors may represent an interface that switches apoptosis or survival mode in both normal and cancer cells.
+Therefore, it is postulated that complex regulation of prolidase activity/PRODH/POX/collagen biosynthesis and amino acids metabolism by environmental factors may represent an interface that triggers apoptosis or survival mode in both normal and cancer cells.

 Metformin is a worldwide prescribed drug applied for treatment of type II diabetes.
 It enhances cell sensitivity to insulin, inhibits mitochondrial respiratory chain (complex I) and has recently been proposed as inducer of AMP-activated protein kinase (AMPK).